Emotional Abuse » Nash and Franciskato Law Firm

 Examples of Verbal Emotional Abuse:

-Nursing home staff member verbally abusing elderly resident.
+A nursing home staff member verbally abusing an elderly resident.

 • Yelling, shouting, screaming